-The Sociolinguistics/Language Variation and Change Lab is located in the basement of Sidney Smith Hall, in room 576.
-It houses the Toronto English Corpus, the Directions of Change corpus, the the York English Corpus, the Roots Corpus, and the KIDS Corpus in both analog and digital formats.
+The Sociolinguistics/Language Variation and Change Lab is located in the ground floor of Sidney Smith Hall, in room 559C.
+It houses the Toronto English Corpus, the Directions of Change corpus, the Ontario Dialects Project Corpus, the York English Corpus, the Roots Corpus, and the KIDS Corpus in both analog and digital formats.

 Official lab drink

 Derek, guest speaker Stefan Grondelaers, and Duncan show off several B-52s.
 (Kahlúa, Bailey's, and Grand Marnier, one on top of the other, set on fire.)

 Bridget, our wonderful lab manager, brings in some materials from the Linguistic Survey of the Ottawa Valley.

 We used a draft of Variationist Sociolinguistics: Change, Observation, Interpretation in my graduate seminar in the spring